 The ultrasound examination was completed, and calculations showed that the boiler was in good shape.
 Good news!
-We than proceeded to do a hydrostatic test, which required us to fill the boiler with water, then with a high-pressure pump, increase the pressure to 250 psi.
+We then proceeded to do a hydrostatic test, which required us to fill the boiler with water, then with a high-pressure pump, increase the pressure to 250 psi.
 There was a leak at one of the several hundred stay-bolts in the firebox.
 Stay-bolt replacement is a routine steam locomotive maintenance procedure, so we weren’t too concerned.

 Alas, when the leaking stay-bolt was removed, we found a crack on the inside (water side) of the firebox at the bolt hole.
 This crack was not visible from any place that could normally be observed.
 To determine the extent of the cracking, more stay-bolts were removed.
 The initial crack was found to extend the full length of the firebox, about 10 feet, and a number of other cracks were found.
 Consultation with several boiler professionals suggested that at a minimum, the entire “crown sheet” (ceiling) of the fire box needed to be replaced.
 Estimated cost at that time, early 2002, was about $140,000.
 The approximately $20,000 that had been donated for our anticipated work came nowhere near covering this expense.
 Work stopped at this point.

-Late in 2002, a new Board of Trustees was elected for the Museum.
+Late in 2002, a new Board of Directors was elected for the Museum.
 As the new Board had their hands full with a number of issues not relating to 2353, the work hiatus on the locomotive continued.

-By April, 2005, the Steam Team volunteers had completed the reassembly of 2353 and moved her to the Display Building.
+By April, 2005, the volunteers had completed the reassembly of 2353 and moved her to the Display Building.
 Over the next several months, they made the cab safely accessible to visitors, hooked up its lighting system, and set up some explanatory displays, both in the cab and on the floor.
 Several large photos identify all the major parts and explain their function.
 Drawings are used to show the interior arrangement of the boiler.